Get all the information you need to apply for your licence and also about your first driving lesson Driving Lessons for Learners

-Start learning to drive today in Berkshire, Hampshire or Surrey
+Start learning to drive today in Berkshire, Hampshire, Somerset, Surrey & Wiltshire

-> Pass your driving test first time with Blue School of Motoring.
+Pass your driving test first time with Blue School of Motoring.

 Before you start your driving classes, here are few tips to drive: